-Forming a nonprofit corporation is not the same as being tax-exempt.
+Starting a nonprofit corporation is not the same as being tax-exempt under.
 To obtain 501(c)(3) status, newly formed entities must apply to the IRS for a formal determination of exemption.
-Entities seeking 501(c)(3) status apply by filing Form 1023.
+Some states require nonprofits to apply at the state level as well.
+Entities seeking 501(c)(3) status apply to the IRS by filing Form 1023.
 (Entities seeking exemption under other sections of 501(c) file Form 1024.)

 1. Narrative Statement.
-Newly formed organizations often struggle to articulate their plans with the level of specificity the IRS demands.
+Founders starting a nonprofit often struggle to articulate their plans with the level of specificity the IRS demands.
 We generally try to provide at least a paragraph describing the who, what, when, where and how of each of the entity’s separately identifiable programs.
-Narratives statements that are very brief tend to elicit additional questions from the IRS.
+Narrative statements that are very brief tend to elicit additional questions from the IRS.
 Narrative statements that go on for pages create an impression of trying too hard.
 We generally try to provide a 1-2 page narrative description.

 4. Timing.
 The IRS has a process to screen applications.
 Applications the screener finds raise no issues are processed within a few weeks to a few months.
 If the IRS screener has any issues or concerns, the application is assigned to a specialist for review.
 It typically takes 4 to 5 months for the file to be assigned to a specialist.
 Once a file has been assigned, we usually receive follow-up questions within a few weeks.
 The time required to resolve follow-up questions depends upon the complexity of the issues and the experience and training of the specialist.